Perspective | Maryland men’s basketball is at a coaching crossroads without an obvious solution

-Change is afoot in College Park, and while the Terrapins can feel good about their 84-73 victory over Minnesota that closed the home portion of the schedule — not to mention four wins in their last five games — the reality is results at this point don’t much matter.
+Change is afoot in College Park, and while the Terrapins can feel good about their 84-73 victory over Minnesota that closed the home portion of the schedule — not to mention four wins in their past five games — the reality is results at this point don’t much matter.
 Manning is the interim coach who took over for the ousted Mark Turgeon in December.
 The NCAA tournament — what once seemed a birthright around here — is a colossal long shot.
 What’s certain: The Terrapins will now look for their third full-time coach in the past 34 years.

 “This job, if you go back and you look at the history, you look at the tradition, great players, talented teams, great coaches …” Manning said before the Minnesota game.
 “I think there’s so many positives here that this is always going to be an attractive place to draw coaches to.”